matteo107/company-service/README.md

 ## Requirements implementation

-- [x] On each mutating operation, an event should be produced.
+- [x] On each mutating operation, an event should be produced
 - [x] Dockerize the application to be ready for building the production docker image
 - [x] Use docker for setting up the external services such as the database
 - [x] REST is suggested, but GRPC is also an option